Frequently Asked Questions (FAQ)

 Do you handle urgent situations?expand_more

 Yes.
-Call the office or send the urgent assistance form and we will respond with the greatest diligence possible to assist you at the police station or duty court.
+Call the office on +34 910 786 574 or send us an email and we will respond with the greatest diligence possible to assist you at the police station or duty court.
 If the initial detainee assistance is provided by a Bar Association duty lawyer, we formally take over the defense as soon as we are contacted.

 Can my family ask for information about my case?expand_more